qtile/qtile/docs/manual/commands/dqcmd.rst

 dqcmd
 =====

 A Rofi/dmenu interface to qcmd.
-Excepts all arguments o qcmd.
+Accepts all arguments of qcmd.

 Examples:
 ---------